borc/usaproxy-tools/usaproxylogdb/src/main/resources/readme.txt

 dialect classes are already provided with the distribution.
 See e.g. http://www.javabeat.net/qna/163-list-of-hibernate-sql-dialects/ for a list.
 A driver can be obtained from the database vendor.
 Place the driver in the `lib` directory.
+A driver can also be obtained by configuring a driver dependency in `pom.xml` and re-building the project.
+A commented-out example for a PostgreSQL JDBC driver is provided.

 You also need to set up the hibernate.cfg.xml configuration file to suit your database.